Broadway Limited Imports / Precision Craft Models (China) EMD E7 & E8

 Second-Run E8A (DCC Ready) -

 The Broadway Limited E7 and E8 models (IE, second-run) have the same basic chassis / mechanism as the first-run E7 models.
 However, the decoder is completely new (now "Paragon2" instead of "LokSound").
 Also, the speaker situation is completely different (one speaker in an enclosure instead of two unenclosed speakers).
 On the DCC-Ready units, the NMRA plug is on top of the PC board (as opposed to the first run models, which had the DCC plug on the bottom of the PCB).
-My BLI E8s run every bit as well as my PCM E7s - smooth, quiet and basically perfect.
-And maybe this is just my imagination, but it seems that the gear "buzz" of the earlier PCM models has been eliminated (or at least minimized) on these newer models.
+My BLI E8s run basically the same as my PCM E7s - smooth, but a little buzzy.

 One problem I did run into is with the lubrication.
 The trucks on my UP E8's came absolutely slathered in oil, which quickly got all over the wheels (and the track, and everything else).
 Not surprisingly, it didn't take more than a few minutes of operation before the things were stalling out all over the place.
 Not a huge deal, though.
 I cleaned the excess oil off the trucks and wheels, hooked up a track cleaning car, and after a few minutes of operation everything was hunky dory.

 In addition to the excess lubrication, the "blackening" crud on the wheels can interfere with pickup rather drastically as well (at least at first).
 I had to run my C&NW E7 around in circles for several hours before all the stalling problems cleared up (at which point said crud had presumably worn off).
-As mentioned previously, hooking your E's to a track cleaning car or two and highballing them around for a while seems to take care of the conductivity problems pretty well.
+Hooking your E's to a track cleaning car or two and highballing them around for a while seems to take care of the conductivity problems pretty well.
 However, even with the wheel-blackening worn off, they do remain a bit more finicky about dirt (either on the wheels or on the track) than do most diesel models.
 I find that I have to remain extremely vigilant about keeping things clean with these PCM/BLI models, as they will start to act a bit balky on track that other diesels can traverse without problem.
-Still, cleaning the track always takes care of the problem for me, so I stand by the "A" rating.

 The sound on these Paragon2 decoders is quite impressive.
 Despite the single speaker, I'd say overall sound quality on these models is a bit more robust than produced by the earlier LokSound-equipped locos (probably due to the speaker enclosure).
 And the array of different sound FX available is almost bewildering in its variety and sheer number.
 I mean, "ambient farm sounds"?
 Um, OK...